Cheap travel insurance

 It's your responsibility to check your travel documents are valid and you meet the entry requirements.
 Always check the Foreign, Commonwealth & Development Office (FCDO) website for the entry rules of the countries you're visiting well before travelling and give yourself plenty of time to get your paperwork in order.

 • Unattended possessions.
-Travel insurance will cover your personal possessions when you're abroad but it doesn't mean you can be gung ho with your stuff.
+Travel insurance will cover your personal possessions when you're abroad but it doesn't mean you can be gung ho with your gadgets.
 If you leave your items unattended and they are then stolen, your insurer will not pay for their replacement.

 • The excess.
 This is the amount you have to pay towards any claim you make.
 For example, if you cancel a trip and are entitled to £3,000 back from your insurer but have a £500 excess, you will only receive £2,500.

-However, many travel insurance products have separate excesses for different sections of the policy.
+However, many holiday insurance products have separate excesses for different sections of the policy.
 For instance, some providers may make you pay an excess on both stolen cash and luggage.
 So if your suitcase was nicked and your wallet was inside you would have to pay an excess on both.

 It's important to check all excesses so you know exactly what you will have to pay if you make a claim.